 Risk appetite definition

-Note that this is distinct from risk capacity, which is related to the maximum degree of risk an individual or business can accommodate.
+Note that risk appetite is distinct from risk capacity, which is related to the maximum degree of risk an individual or business can accommodate.

 Risk appetite vs risk tolerance